jgarcruz/kieter-pokemon-cafe-reservation-script/README.md

 # Usage

 Will make it more useable soon, for now check out the tests folder and edit the variables for your use case.

+To run playwright tests that perform automations of trying to get a reservarion, run: `npx playwright test`

+Reddit thread with tips: https://www.reddit.com/r/JapanTravelTips/comments/1dr614w/all_the_pokemon_cafe_reservation_tips_gathered/